Cybersecurity Asset Management: What You Need To Know

 - Smart polling for operating systems and active querying to safely collect control device configurations.

-- Installation of asset monitoring technologies as either virtual machines or physical devices.
+- Installation of asset monitoring technologies such as virtual machines or physical devices.

 - 24/7/365 monitoring for rogue devices and changes to existing assets, including periodic asset inventory reporting.